CalvinKrist/FractalRenderer/README.md

 Calvin Krist, David Smith

+Fix clients rendering black screens
+Fix TriangleAverage layer
+Add editable parameters to parameters section
+Make GUI even on all screen sizes
+Change the color picker and opacity picker menus to JavaFX Add layer movement controlls
+Add bailout and maxIterations control to NetworkView Fix network display
 Create image compiler protocal
-Create the admin GUI (includes statistics and network management tools) Fix logging and error messages
-Create the fractal editor GUI
+Integrate the log messages across the application and create error pop-ups when helpful to the user Change palette naming conventions to also include fractal name Make 'ADD' a button with an image
-Fix glitch where, if a window is open when the editor is closed, the editor continues running in the background Methods of changing log options from GUI
+Fix glitch where app continues running after menu's closed GUI method of changing log options
-Methods of adding to removing new render layers from the RenderingManager Add mode to let users explore a fractal and discover zoom points Add log requests to the NetworkView
-Make it create the necesarry folders upon first install Cleaning up of code
+Allow server to request log of each client through the NetworkView Make it create the necesarry folders upon first install Document code properly
 Generate JavaDocs
 Create user manual
 Do project writeup
-add anti-alliasing and super sampling to rendering Change color picker and opacity chooser menus to javafx menus
+Add anti-alliasing and super sampling to rendering